areas of expertise

 awards & recognition

-Recognized by Super Lawyers for ten consecutive years
+Recognized by Super Lawyers for fifteen consecutive years

 - Member of the Annual Survey of American Law